 Marcia has experience in all aspects of real estate transactional law, including representation of major investment banks in connection with sale-leaseback multi-property transactions, and real estate developers, financial institutions, non-institutional lenders, landlords and tenants in a broad spectrum of real estate related transactions throughout the United States.
 Marcia has experience in negotiating and drafting agreements for the acquisition and disposition of real property on behalf of both sellers and buyers, assisting in the securitization of mortgage backed loans and drafting and negotiating construction and permanent mortgage financing on behalf of both lenders and borrowers.
 She also has experience in negotiation of leases for hotels, office buildings, industrial parks and apartments and the representation of an institutional capital source in connection with equity investment and joint venture participation to construct multi-use developments.

-Recent engagements have included the following:
+Recent Engagement have Included the Following:

 - Representation of a major investment fund in connection with numerous sale-leaseback transactions involving commercial properties located throughout the United States.
 These transactions have had an aggregate value well in excess of $1,000,000,000.